I didn’t think I would make it…until I got to Royal University Hospital.

 Dr. Sothilingam, Trauma Surgeon & Medical Director, Trauma Program was one of the physicians waiting for my arrival at RUH that October day.
 He and his team stabilized me right away.
 What a relief to be in the hands of the best physicians, surgeons and medical teams around!
 They reassured me, my concerned wife and family, that I was going to be okay!

-While RUH’s surgeons, nurses and support teams are second to none, the 43-year-old operating rooms that they work in every day are outdated and cramped.
-What the medical teams need are state-of-the-art operating rooms, new technology and equipment.
-When you or someone you love needs surgery, your donation today will ensure RUH has modern O.R.’s available when you need it, which means less time in surgery, less risk of complications, a shorter stay in hospital and more time at home with your family.
+RUH’s world class surgical teams do the most complex and specialized types of surgeries involving the heart, brain, spine and cancers, to name a few, each year in Saskatchewan.
+What the medical teams need is new technology and equipment.
+When you or someone you love needs surgery, your donation today will ensure RUH has modern O.R. equipment available when you need it, which means less time in surgery, less risk of complications, a shorter stay in hospital and more time at home with your family.
 I know you will agree that this is what we all want.
 I know I did.

 Living in rural Saskatchewan, my wife Kathy and I know we are extra vulnerable when it comes to accessing quick and specialized health care.
 My accident on that October day and the care I received at RUH made me want to give back to the hospital and the hardworking medical teams.
 They were truly awesome and to this day I feel a huge wave of gratitude just thinking about my experience.